Talk to us

 Live streaming, as a typical scene of entertainment and social interaction going global, has been developing for many years and is facing increasingly serious problems of product homogenisation.
 How can social applications find new breakthroughs in the market, increase business revenue and establish their own differentiating advantages?
 Adding more ways to play in live streaming scenarios is one of the important methods.

 PK gameplay, a key tool to boost the atmosphere in live streams, is highly popular among various interaction methods.
 It drives host popularity, fosters fan engagement, and allows hosts to redirect followers to each other.
 Adding PK enhances content diversity, enriches user-host interaction, and makes live streams more entertaining.
-This article will show you how to quickly implement this feature in Android live streams using ZEGO Express SDK.
+This article will show you how to quickly implement this feature in Android live streams using ZEGOCLOUD.

 Prerequisites